 Developing an Agile marketing team

 In order to develop your Agile marketing team, you’ll need to determine which Agile marketing tools best fit your internal style and objectives.
-For example, if you’re running a scrum-style framework, you’ll want a tool that enables you to create a Scrum dashboard to help manage your marketing projects and campaigns.
-Similarly, if your team uses a Kanban framework, an essential tool you’ll need in your kit is the Kanban board.
+For example, if you’re running a scrum-style framework, you’ll want a tool that enables you to create a Scrum dashboard to help manage your marketing projects and marketing campaigns.
+Similarly to the Scrum team, if you choose a Kanban framework, an essential tool you’ll need in your kit is the Kanban board.
 The Kanban board helps you easily visualize workflows, task statuses, and sticking points.

 Put simply, a sprint is a range of time — typically two weeks, though they may be slightly longer — in which your team works toward a singular goal or campaign.
 Often, larger projects are split up into multiple sprints.

 Standup meetings should occur daily, and they shouldn’t take more than 15 or so minutes.
 Otherwise, they take up too much creative time and become a drain on team member productivity.
-These meetings should be quick and to-the-point, with each member briefing the team on what they’re doing that day and any hangups they’re experiencing.
+These daily stand meetings should be quick and to the point, with each member briefing the team on what they’re doing that day and any hangups they’re experiencing.

 Whether it’s a Scrum dashboard, a Kanban board, or a whiteboard with sticky notes, your Agile marketing team needs a centralized way to track tasks and campaigns through each sprint.

-In Agile marketing, the success or failure of any campaign falls on the team, not just a single individual.
+In Agile digital marketing, the success or failure of any campaign falls on the team, not just a single individual.
+Agile processes always focus on teamwork, it is one of the main aspects of Agile marketing as well.